-Parameter Name Data Description Clear Event Code in PDO Block If included, allows clearing of 16-bit event code received in (Configurable option) INT the PDI data block via the PDU data block.
-Default: Not included Include Digital Output(s) in PDO Data Block INT If included, allows setting the Digital Output Pins D2 and Default: Not included D4.
+Parameter Name Data Description Clear Event Code in PDO Block If included allows elections of 16 hit execut code received in (Configurable option) INT If included, allows clearing of 16-bit event code received in the PDI data block via the PDU data block.
+Default: Not included Include Digital Output(s) in PDO Data Block INT If included, allows setting the Digital Output Pins D2 and D4.
+Default: Not included D4.
 PDO Data Default Length = 32 bytes Array of up to 32 BYTEs The PDO data written to the IO-Link device.
 May contain from 0 to 32 bytes of PDO data.
 The definition and length of the PDO data is device dependent.
-20,4444 20.4844 02 89 008 Note: Length is configurable via web page interface.
+20,0000 20.0000 Note: Length is configurable via web page interface.